FedySexyVibes/coin-sdk-dotnet/number-portability-sdk/README.md

     - a private key file (or a `System.Security.Cryptography.RSA` instance containing this key)
     - a file containing the encrypted Hmac secret
     (or a `System.Security.Cryptography.HMACSHA256` instance containing this (decrypted) secret)
-- These can be used to create instances of the `NumberPortabilityService` and  the `NumberPortabilityMessageConsumer`.
+- These can be used to create instances of the `NumberPortabilityService` and the `SseConsumer`, which is needed for the `NumberPortabilityMessageConsumer`.

 ## Messages